ahmccormick/Cannabis_EGS/README.md

 3. Extract relevant climate data from WorldClim with lat/long In R studio with the script 3_WorldClim_data_extraction.R

-4. Cross validation for climate variable prediction accuracy In R studio with the script 4_Cross_validation.R.
+4. Examining different models for climate variable prediction accuracy In R studio with the script 4_Cross_validation.R.
 If dataset is large recommend HPC compute.
 Requires import of xval_kfol_functions.R (Credit: Quinn Campbell)

 5. Genomic selection with rrBLUP